• Recipes

 Notes

-Use ½ teaspoon vanilla powder for every 1 teaspoon vanilla extract.
+• Use ยฝ teaspoon vanilla powder for every 1 teaspoon vanilla extract.

 You can also dry the beans by:

-*Baking the vanilla beans in a 350 degree F oven for about 5-8 minutes.
+• Baking the vanilla beans in a 350 degree F oven for about 5-8 minutes.
+This is my least preferred method as they burn easily and the flavor may change with the high heat.

 Comments